Christopher G. Kanakry, M.D.

 Dr. Christopher Kanakry pursues basic, translational, and clinical research related to allogeneic hematopoietic cell transplantation.
 His work largely centers on better understanding and developing the use of post-transplantation cyclophosphamide as graft-versus-host disease prophylaxis.
 By deciphering the immunologic mechanisms underlying the clinical efficacy of post-transplantation cyclophosphamide as well as its immunologic impact, he hopes to make this approach a safer and more effective treatment for patients with malignant and non-malignant hematologic disorders.

 Dr. Kanakry’s research has centered upon better understanding the immunologic mechanisms of post-transplantation cyclophosphamide in order to rationally improve transplantation platforms using this approach.
 He has defined the preferential resistance of regulatory T-cells to post-transplantation cyclophosphamide and showed this to be a key component of post-transplantation cyclophosphamide’s clinical activity in murine models.
 He also has published multiple clinical studies on the use of post-transplantation cyclophosphamide as single-agent graft-versus-host disease prophylaxis in human leukocyte antigen-matched allogeneic hematopoietic cell transplantation.
-His current work centers on developing a major histocompatibility complex-haploidentical murine transplant model which he is using to investigate a number of key immunologic areas related to graft-versus-host disease and allogeneic transplantation generally and post-transplantation cyclophosphamide specifically.
+His current work centers on using a major histocompatibility complex-haploidentical murine transplant model which he has developed toward investigating a number of key immunologic areas related to graft-versus-host disease and allogeneic transplantation generally and post-transplantation cyclophosphamide specifically.
 He also continues to explore basic mechanisms of T-cell activation and alloreactivity.
 Lastly, Dr. Kanakry is directly involved in translating his laboratory findings to the clinic in ongoing early phase clinical trials.

 Selected Recent Publications